hafiza-data/sales-analysis-dashboard/README.md

 - Project documentation (PDF)

 ## Data Source
-Sample sales dataset in CSV format used for analysis and dashboard creation.
+-Sample sales dataset in CSV format used for analysis and dashboard creation.